The huge moment Prince William will never experience as heir to the throne - and King Charles did

 King Charles’ investiture ceremony apparently mirrored one held for King Edward VIII in 1911.
 Given that the two most recent Princes of Wales have been invested at Caernarfon Castle some might have initially expected Prince William to be invested as Prince of Wales too.

-However, according to the BBC (opens in new tab), Kensington Palace (opens in new tab) declared last year that an investiture is “not on the table” for Prince William at all.
+However, according to the BBC, Kensington Palace declared last year that an investiture is “not on the table” for Prince William at all.
 This could potentially be a decision made in consideration of the controversy and polarization of opinions in Wales that surrounded King Charles’ ceremony.

 In the months since becoming Prince of Wales, Prince William has showcased his dedication to his new role, just as King Charles did before him.
 He recently referenced his journey to learn the language during a trip to Wales ahead of St David’s Day 2023, saying he was “working on” it.